jackfrancisdalton/ClipSearchInvestigator/README.md

 # ------------------ NOTES TO SELF

+# TODO:
+- add in "highlight red when not set" for search boxes
+- add place holder before first search

 # Clean up
 1. ensure all exceptions are handled on backend
 -- handle eceptions and returning appropriate message